gvarph/applifting_exercise/README.md

 I have implemented different kinds of thests in order to show off I know how to work with them, but I agree they could have been structured better

-> Other
+> Other minor cons

-I with the other complaints
+I agree with the other complaints